amrav-tihor/RONEE/index.md

 ## What is RONEE?
-RONEE uses "AES256-CBC" encryption technology to encrypt file with any extension, you can easily encrypt text, images, videos, pdfs, and other file extensions
+RONEE is a GUI Software that uses "AES256-CBC" encryption technology to encrypt file having any extension, you can easily encrypt text, images, videos, pdfs, and other file extensions easily and securely

 RONEE comes with 11 themes and 2 listboxes to keep trackof your files and reduce your eye strain with pleasing andcolorful themes, and yes!
 RONEE has dark mode